arfc/mhtgr350-benchmark/benchmark-ph1ex3/coupled/README.md

 -----------
 The difference between model1.geo and model2.geo is that model2 divides the film into axial layers.
 This is necessary for obtaining the average temperatures in each 'assembly.'
+Both models define the fuel as one subdomain for the neutronics, and in 30 subdomains for the thermal-fluids.